clarklindeveloper/notes/angular - ultimateangular - advanced.md

 - pass map down into `<stock-products>`
 - in stock products, `@Input() map: Map<number, Product>;`
 - add `getProduct(id){return this.map.get(id);}`

+## value change observers

+* create a total with calculation and value change observable
+* subscribing to the changes of our form
+* .valueChanges() observable, we subscribe to it
+* to set an initial value, call the calculateTotal

 <!-- db.json -->